The Best VPNs for France

 VPNs don’t just serve the citizens of the country they’re based in.
 For France, in particular, we’ve researched and tested several VPNs that locals or visitors alike can use to ensure their internet safety and protect their personal information.
 This is important especially considering the amount of overreach and control that the French government has over its citizens’ private browsing.

-Best VPN Overall for France
+The Best VPNs for France Statistics

 We know it’s tricky to find full online privacy, as the French government is infamous for internet censorship and falls under the jurisdiction of Nine Eyes.
 France’s ideas of internet censorship and the measures it takes to find out every individual’s browsing history are somewhat scary; Internet Service Providers are required to track all of your online activity, and if anything’s flagged as suspicious, law enforcement agents are able to install stealth cameras and other software in your computer, without your knowledge, to keep better tabs on you.1